 Voting is the act of a director (i.e., board member) or the act of a member of an association to express a preference or choice on a decision to be made by the board or membership, respectively.
 Voting on certain specified issues, including election or removal of board members, must be done using a secret ballot, double-envelope system as provided in Civil Code section 5100 et seq.
 Wherever the secret ballot, double envelope system is not required by law or an association’s governing documents, other methods of casting owner votes may be used.
 These methods are often described in an association’s bylaws and may include voice voting, hand raising, using paper ballots, and conducting a vote entirely by mail using a “Written Ballot” which requires following the explicit procedures found in Corporations Code section 7513.
 “Vote” is also defined in Corporations Code section 5077.

 Corporations Code section 5078 defines “voting power” as the power to vote to elect directors at the time any determination of voting power is made.
-In CIDs and non-CIDs, the voting power can be affected by the developer’s votes that may provide greater than one vote per separate interest, by sales of new homes to owners, by new areas being annexed to the development and by the suspension of owners’ voting rights if permitted by the governing documents.
+In CIDs and non-CIDs, the voting power can be affected by the developer’s votes that may provide greater than one vote per separate interest, by sales of new homes to owners, and by new areas being annexed to the development.
 As the voting power increases or decreases for any given vote, it will often affect the number of votes needed to constitute a quorum and the applicable majority needed to approve the action on which the members are voting.